Eagle-Rock-Analytics/historical-obs-platform/test_platform/scripts/pcluster/README.md

 ## 🧪 Running the QAQC Script on the Cluster (with Slurm)
-So you've decided to run QAQC in an AWS pcluster 🖥️✨.
-Here's a useful guide for how to do so.
+Here's a useful guide for how to run the QAQC code in an AWS pcluster environment 🖥️✨

 ### 📖 Read This First!

-- **Clone the Repository:**
-  Start by cloning the `hist-obs` repo onto the cluster.

 - **Update AWS Info:**
   Add your AWS credentials to the batch script.
-  ⚠️ **Do NOT push this modified batch script to GitHub!**
+  ⚠️ **Do NOT push this modified batch script to GitHub since it contains your private info!**

-- **Changing Networks?**
+- **Changing Stations?**
-  See the [Changing the Networks to Run](#changing-the-networks-to-run) section below.
+  See the [Changing the Stations to Run](#changing-the-stations-to-run) section below.

+- **PLEASE always remember to turn off the compute fleet after you've finished your jobs!**
+  We get charged by AWS when the fleet is on.
 ---

 ### 🚀 Step-by-Step Instructions